Recvi/WebRTCScreenSharing/README.md

-You can see a live demo hosted at Okeanos: https://snf-647197.vm.okeanos.grnet.gr/ (https is essential, ssl certificates are self-signed)
+You can see a live demo hosted at Okeanos: https://snf-647197.vm.okeanos.grnet.gr/ (https is essential, ssl certificates are self-signed so your browser will complain)